ZivaVatra/SDAT/README.md

 Here are some gotchas I have come across when using this system:

 * Don't invert the text half way through the scan.
-This isn't a problem if you are scanning a single document.
-However if you are scanning lots of little receipts as part of an expenses document, you can get it wrong.
-I did this (one of the receipts was 180 degrees off), and while nothing broke, tesseract did sit there and consume 100% CPU trying to decode the upside-down text until I got sick of waiting, killed it and then re-scanned with the text correctly up
+This is not a problem with SDAT as such, but the underlying OCR software.
+Generally this isn't a problem if you are scanning a single document.
+However if you are scanning lots of little receipts as part of an expenses document you can put one upside down.
+I did this once and while nothing broke, tesseract did sit there and consume 100% CPU trying to decode the upside-down text until I got sick of waiting, killed it and then re-scanned with the receipt the right way up.

 * Make sure you have enough space in "/tmp".
 This software makes use of /tmp to store both the final copy and any intermidiate stages.
 On a 600dpi scan this means you could use a good 500MB of data in temp files.
 If you run out of space half way through a scan it can get messy (you get errors that indicate failure, but not that the reason may be lack of free space).